ParasMahajan10/Fibonacci-Sequence-Pattern-Generation-Using-CPP/readme.txt

 step 5 : Now sequentially join all the remainders from the remainder sequence.
 Trace a line from each consequtative remainder and after finishing that you will see a star formed by tracing all remainders. step 6 : We can change the dividing integer number to get different pattern.
 Simply change integer in the program and repeat all the steps above, you can see a different pattern for every integer.

-Short Description :
-In this cpp program, we will print fibonacci sequence in specific interval